-So, The structure of the crystal lattice is fcc.
+Thus, The structure of the crystal lattice is FCC.

-The vacant spaces between the spheres in closed packed structure is called void.
+Explanation: The vacant spaces between the spheres in a closed packed structure is called void.
 The voids are of two types, tetrahedral voids and octahedral voids.
-Also radius of tetrahedral voids and octahedral voids are rvoid = 0.225 × rsphere and rvoid = 0.411 × rsphere respectively.
-Thus, octahedral void is larger than tetrahedral void.
+Also, the radius of tetrahedral voids and octahedral voids are rvoid = 0.225 × rsphere and rvoid = 0.411 × rsphere respectively.

-Ex.47 Close packing is maximum in the crystal which is-
+Example 47.
+Close packing is maximum in the crystal which is:

 i.e the close packing is maximum is fcc.

-Explanation: Bragg's equation is nl = 2d sin q.
+Explanation: Bragg's equation: nl = 2d sin q

-Ex.49 Copper metal has a face-centred cubic structure with the unit cell length equal to 0.361 nm.
-Picturing copper ions in contact along the face diagonal, The apparent radius of a copper ion is-
+Example 49.
+Copper metal has a face-centred cubic structure with the unit cell length equal to 0.361 nm.
+Picturing copper ions in contact along the face diagonal, The apparent radius of a copper ion is:

 radius = = nm = 0.128.

-Ex.50 The rank of a cubic unit cell is 4.
-The type of cell as-
+Example 50.
+The rank of a cubic unit cell is 4.
+The type of cell as:

-The number of atoms present in sc, fcc and bcc unit cell are 1, 4, 2 respectively.
+Explanation: The number of atoms present in sc, fcc and bcc unit cells are 1, 4, 2 respectively.

-Ex.51 At room temperature, sodium crystallises in a body centred cubic cell with a = 4.24 Å. The theoretical density of sodium is - (Atomic mass of sodium = 23.0 g mol-1)
+Example 51.
+At room temperature, sodium crystallises in a body centred cubic cell with a = 4.24 Å. The theoretical density of sodium is: (Atomic mass of sodium = 23.0 g mol-1)